American Lion (book): Reception

-American Lion was read by U.S. President George W. Bush, according to his advisor Karl Rove.
-U.S. President Donald Trump, who maintains that he does not read many books, claimed to have read American Lion.
-Others who have voiced enjoyment of the book include U.S. Vice President Mike Pence, Facebook co-founder Mark Zuckerberg, former House Majority Leader Eric Cantor, former The Daily Show host Jon Stewart, and former White House Deputy Press Secretary Raj Shah.
+American Lion was read by U.S. president George W. Bush, according to his advisor Karl Rove.
+U.S. president Donald Trump, who maintains that he does not read many books, claimed to have read American Lion.
+Others who have voiced enjoyment of the book include U.S. vice president Mike Pence, Facebook co-founder Mark Zuckerberg, former House Majority Leader Eric Cantor, former Daily Show host Jon Stewart, and former White House Deputy Press Secretary Raj Shah.
 Political commentator Bill O'Reilly complimented the book, calling it a "fair assessment" of Jackson and saying it deserved the Pulitzer Prize.
 Nashville Mayor John Cooper has called it his favorite book, and country music singer Tim McGraw has called it one of his favorites.
 Tim Walch, a historian and former director of the Herbert Hoover Presidential Library and Museum in West Branch, Iowa, included American Lion in his 2015 list of books that all the U.S. presidential candidates should read, and it was the Buffalo News Book Club selection of February 2010.
 Actor Benjamin Walker read American Lion as part of his preparation to play Andrew Jackson in the rock musical Bloody Bloody Andrew Jackson; he called it a "great book".
 When Meacham first sought to write Destiny and Power (2015), a biography of President George H. W. Bush, Bush said he was intimidated because he felt he was a very different figure than Andrew Jackson as portrayed in the book, saying: "It is a little overwhelming to think that I would be following a lion."